ramseylab/cs340/make-list-tables-web-tool-php.md

 # A simple web page that lists tables in your CS340 MariaDB database

-In this tutorial, I'll walk you thorugh how to make a simple web page with server-side scripting to query a database (the `bsg_db.sql` database from Assignment&nbsp;1) to find the names of all the tables in the database, and to print the results in a little HTML table.
+In this tutorial, I'll walk you through how to make a simple web page with server-side scripting to query a database (the `bsg_db.sql` database from Assignment&nbsp;1) to find the names of all the tables in the database, and to print the results in a little HTML table.